Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the US side, on social network X, Secretary of State Antony Blinken announced that Washington supports Finland and Estonia in conducting an investigation into the damage to the Balticconnector gas pipeline.

-“We stand with our NATO allies Finland and Estonia as they investigate damage to infrastructure on the Baltic Sea floor and support their ongoing investigation to determine the cause,” Secretary Blinken wrote.
+“We stand with our NATO allies Finland and Estonia in investigating the damage to infrastructure on the bottom of the Baltic Sea and support their ongoing investigation to determine the cause,” Secretary Blinken wrote.

 Finnish police have opened a criminal investigation into a possible sabotage incident on the Balticconnector gas pipeline across the Baltic Sea between the country and Estonia, which occurred over the weekend.

-The Finnish National Bureau of Investigation (NBL) has also begun collecting evidence at the leak point on the Balticconnector pipeline connecting the two NATO member countries.
+The Finnish National Bureau of Investigation (NBL) also began collecting evidence at the leak point on the Balticconnector pipeline connecting the two NATO member countries.

 The NBL stressed that the purpose of the investigation is to determine whether the Balticconnector pipeline was damaged by sabotage and, if so, who was responsible.
 Finland has ruled out operational errors.
 Police in the country said the pipeline was damaged not by an explosion but by external mechanical force.

-NATO and Russia have expressed concern over the incident.
-Kremlin spokesman Dmitry Peskov said Russia would wait for more information on the details of the incident at the gas pipeline connecting Finland and Estonia.
+NATO and Russia have expressed concern about the incident.
+Kremlin spokesman Dmitry Peskov said Russia will wait for more information on the details of the incident at the gas pipeline connecting Finland and Estonia.

 Source